Rooghz/JavaScript-Notes/README.md

 **Undefined Variables**

 When JavaScript variables are declared, they have an initial value of undefined.
 If you do a mathematical operation on an undefined variable your result will be NaN which means "Not a Number".
 If you concatenate a string with an undefined variable, you will get a string of undefined.

+**JavaScript Variables**

+Var - Re-declare it and Update the value.
+Let - Only Update the valuye.
+Const - We cannont redeclare or update the value.